sczerwinski/sczerwinski.github.io/projects/wavefront-obj-intellij-plugin/index.md

 ### OBJ File Type And Editor

-After installation, `.obj` file extension will be automatically associated with Wavefront OBJ file format and editor.
+After installation, `.obj` and `.mtl` file extension will be automatically associated with Wavefront OBJ/MTL file format and editor.

 #### 3D Preview Controls